OpenSlides/openslides-manage-service/README.md

     $ ./openslides config --config my-config.yml .

-See the [default config](pkg/setup/default-config.yml) for syntax and defaults.
+See the [default config](pkg/setup/default-config.yml) for syntax and defaults of this configuration YAML file.

 ## HTTPS

-The manage tool provides two settable options for using HTTPS, both of which can be set in a `config.yml` file.
-Firstly an existing certificate can be used.
+The manage tool provides settable options for using HTTPS, which can be set in a `config.yml` file.

+If you do not use a custom `config.yml` the setup command generates a self-signed certificate by default.

+If you want to use any other certificate you posses, just replace `cert_crt` and `cert_key` files in the `secrets` directory before starting docker.

-To do so add the following line to your `config.yml`.
+If you want to disable HTTPS at all, because you use OpenSlides behind your own proxy that provides SSL encryption, just  add the following line to your `config.yml`.

-    enableLocalHTTPS: true
+    enableLocalHTTPS: false

-The `cert_crt` and `cert_key` files are now expected within the `secrets` directory.
-When running OpenSlides on localhost you can locally generate a self-signed certificate.
-Use your favorite tool to generate them, e.g.

-    openssl req -x509 -newkey rsa:4096 -nodes -days 3650 \
-        -subj "/C=DE/O=Selfsigned Test/CN=localhost" \
-        -keyout secrets/cert_key -out secrets/cert_crt

-Alternatively use any other certificate you may posses.

-If OpenSlides is running behind a publicly accessible domain, caddys integrated certificate retrieval can be utilized.
-The following lines in `config.yml` are necessary to do so.
+If you run OpenSlides behind a publicly accessible domain, you can use caddys integrated certificate retrieval.
+Add the following lines to your `config.yml` before running the setup command:

     enableAutoHTTPS: true
     defaultEnvironment: